Translating pretalx

 Unofficial languages

 are contributed and maintained by the community.
-We ship them with pretalx so you can use them, but we can not guarantee that new or changed features in pretalx will be translated in time for a new release.
-Since we probably cannot speak the language in question, we cannot guarantee that the translations are correct.
+We ship them with pretalx so you can use them, but we cannot guarantee that new or changed features in pretalx will be translated in time for a new release.
+Since we probably don’t speak the language in question, we cannot guarantee that the translations are correct.

 All translations marked as unofficial community translations will offered with a note of how many percent of pretalx they cover.
 You can see the current status that will be included in the next release here: